nasarar/Post_Covid19_Vacation_Projection/README.md

 ## Project: Interactive website for Post COVID-19 Vacation Planner

-•	Using JavaScript for front-end development, as well as Leaflet library and other tools to create visual representation of our data and results.
+•	Using JavaScript and HTML for front-end development, as well as Leaflet library and other tools to create visual representation of our data and results.

 •	Users will be able to input information (e.g. Country they chose to travel to)